-The parts of the legislation granting the government special powers, including the power to make orders, apply no differently to First Nations than the rest of Ontario.
+The parts of the legislation granting the government special powers, including the power to make orders, apply the same to First Nations as the rest of Ontario.
 The Act provides that by default, orders prevail if they conflict with Ontario legislation, or any regulation, “rule, by-law, other order or instrument of a legislative nature, including a licence or approval” made under Ontario legislation.

 However, certain orders may apply only in part, or not at all, in two cases.

 First, an order would be inapplicable to the extent that it interferes with the “core” of First Nations’ and the federal government’s jurisdiction over reserve lands.
 What constitutes the core of this jurisdiction is unclear, but it could affect orders which try to take control of reserve land, building structures on reserve land, or putting reserve land to a specific use.